 The earliest films were not edited.
 They were continuous shots typically made from one camera position.
 The mere fact that they showed motion on a screen was a marvel in itself — moving pictures!
 Eventually filmmakers realized their unedited films could benefit greatly from editing — cutting out some parts, moving shots around, changing the length and positions of shots.
 By re-arranging and manipulating different shots an editor could create a story sequence.
 This changes the impact of the film.

 Editing has been called “the invisible art” because if it is done skillfully, the viewer doesn’t notice the editor’s work.
 The story, the visual effects or the mood carry the audience and even when viewed by skilled filmmakers, the story and mood can overwhelm the viewers’ ability to see the editing.
+The art of editing creates the magic.

 Edwin S. Porter is the first American filmmaker to edit his films.
 Porter’s “Life of an American Fireman” in 1902 is considered the first edited film.
 The techniques used in this film were better applied to his next film “The Great Train Robbery” (1903).
 Click here to view “The Great Train Robbery”